jonleopard/dotfiles/README.md

 ## Introduction
 Recently I've discovered the world of [dotfiles](https://dotfiles.github.io/) thanks to [mathias bynens](https://github.com/mathiasbynens/dotfiles/) and [xero](https://github.com/xero/dotfiles).
 Dotfiles allow you to backup, restore, and sync your dev environment.
 This is great, especially if you have more than one workstation or are migrating to a new machine.
 After much research and observation of how other people manage their dotfiles, what you see in this repo is a reflection of their efforts as well as my own.

 I initially started this repo to help myself learn more about the tools available out there for customising my dev environment.
-I also wanted to make sure that all my customisations were backed up and could be installed on any machine, so I made this repo.
+I also wanted to make sure that all my customisations were backed up and could be installed on any machine.
 As I continued learning, adding, and breaking things, I thought it would be a good idea to document as much as I could to not only learn, but help others in setting up their dotfiles as well.
 I hope this repo can help newcomers understand their own environment and aid them in their own creation of a dotfile repo.
 Be aware that I am still learning, so proceed with caution.
 If you are uncertain about anything, I highly advise you read the source before executing any of these scripts.

 If you have any improvements or suggestions, please feel free to submit it [here](https://github.com/jonleopard/dotfiles/issues) or [contact me](https://twitter.com/jonlprd)

-## Installation protocol
+## Installation
 **Disclaimer:** If you decide to use these dotfiles, please fork this repo and review the source code before executing!
 Proceed at your own risk!

-1. Download and stage files
+1. Download repo
   - via git
   - via cURL
 2. Run scripts <--Currently working on these!
-  - bootstrap.sh
+  - Automatic: install.sh
-  - run gnu stow
+  - Manual: stow [filename]
-  - brew.sh
 3. Done!

 ## Download and Stage Files